 There’s really not too much to making up your own Mexican Pinto Bean Spice, especially if you have access to different Chili Powders – if not, no worries.
 I’ve given a workaround.
 Play with this spice as much as you’d like, adjusting amounts or maybe adding to.
 Here’s the run-down:

 - There’s good ol’ chicken broth, the powdered stuff (from Mexico if you want) for that kind of rich background note.
-Add a ham or pork stock powder if you have it or want it.
+Add a ham/pork stock powder if you have it or want it, instead.
 And you don’t have to use the powder if you don’t want to.
 You can leave it out and cook with your own broth.
-You might need a bit of salt since I didn’t add any salt into my mix – that powdered chicken broth is pretty salty.
+You might need a bit of salt since I didn’t add any salt into my mix – that powdered broth of any kind is pretty salty.